 Jersey Travel Guide

-Norman farmhouses, narrow winding lanes, French street names, gourmet cuisine and tidy fields reflect the island's French connections, but in all other respects it remains resoundingly British.
-The capital, St Helier, is a pleasant town of squares and pedestrianised streets where shopping is made more attractive by the fact that the Channel Islands have low rates of duty and no V.A.T.
+Norman farmhouses, narrow winding lanes, French street names, gourmet cuisine and tidy fields reflect the island's French connections.
+Yet, in all other respects it remains resoundingly British.
+The capital, St Helier, is a pleasant town of squares and pedestrianised streets.
+Here, the Channel Islands low rates of duty and absent V.A.T make shopping a popular pastime.

 As you stroll the streets listen for the noonday gun fired from picturesque Elizabeth Castle, overlooking St Aubin's Bay, and call at the fascinating Maritime Museum.
 Other not-to-be-missed sightseeing attractions on Jersey are the poignant German Underground Hospital at St Lawrence, and the Jersey Zoo, founded by Gerald Durrell, which is more a haven for endangered species than a regular zoo.
-Those lucky enough to visit in August will catch the world-famous Battle of the Flowers parade, held regularly since 1902, when everyone good-naturedly pelts each other with flowers in the street as fantastic floats decorated with millions of blooms go by.
+Those lucky enough to visit in August will catch the world-famous Battle of the Flowers parade, held regularly since 1902.
+It's great fun when everyone good-naturedly pelts each other with flowers in the streets, while fantastic floats decorated with millions of blooms pass by.

 Become our Jersey Travel Expert